 - From "All Outta Ale"One for the money, two for the better greenThree four methylenedioxymethamphetamine

 - Shout-Out: Frequent in his songs.

 - Start of Darkness: Several tracks on Operation: DOOMSDAY expound on DOOM's backstory using sound clips from The Fantastic Four (1967).

-- Subverted Rhyme Every Occasion: He has a habit of acting like he's about to say something vulgar only to trail off and begin the next line with something that rhymes with the obscenity you were expecting.
+- Subverted Rhyme Every Occasion: He had a habit of acting like he was about to say something vulgar only to trail off and begin the next line with something that rhymes with the obscenity you were expecting.
 A couple of examples: